 What about allergies?

 We strive to be allergy aware and provide a safe environment for your child.
 Parents/Guardians are responsible for indicating any allergies or other medical conditions, IEP's or 504 accommodations of the child upon registration for art lessons.
 Please update if there are any changes to that information.

 How sick is too sick for art lessons?

 This is probably one of those questions you know the answer to.
 We prefer to share creativity, not germs especially now with covid.
 Please check our COVID Safety Policies as we are very covid conscious and require our students to be fully vaccinated and wear N95/KN95 masks during their art lesson.
 We are practicing social distancing, wearing masks and disinfecting procedures.
-However, in consideration of others, please refrain from sending your child to the studio when they are not feeling well.
-Please contact us for available rescheduling times and return when your child feels better to keep all artists healthy.
-If your family has travelled, please quarantine your child for 2 weeks or provide a negative PCR covid test before returning to The Art Room studio.
+However, in consideration of others, please refrain from sending your child to the studio when they symptomatic.
+Please contact us for available rescheduling times and return when your child is symptom free to keep all artists healthy.
+If your family has travelled by plane, please quarantine your child for 10 days or provide a negative rapid covid test before returning to The Art Room studio.

 What art materials and techniques are offered?